WebXpertAlando/Stock_Market_Using_Tensorflow/README.md

 Financial institutions encounter significant challenges in assessing the creditworthiness of loan applicants, a crucial factor for minimizing defaults and managing risk.
 ## Objectives:
  - Analyze Stock Market Data and come up with future Prediction.
+ - Use TensorFlow to normalize, fit and build model tha give an accurate future predictions.
+ - Visualize the prediction results.
 ### Data Source: Anonymous